vskosp/vsHandyStorage/README.md

 # vsHandyStorage
-Handy link your form with local storage.
-<h2>Specification</h2>
-You can bind your form with local storage in 2 steps:
+Link html form with local or session storage through two directives:

 1. declare <b>vs-local-storage</b> or <b>vs-session-storage</b> directive on your form - it creates local or session storage with specified name;
 2. bind any form element with created storage through the <b>vs-link-storage</b> directive declared on element.